kivy/kivy/doc/sources/gettingstarted/examples.rst

 .. |wdg_file6| replace:: image_mipmap.py
 .. |wdg_desc6| replace:: How to use :class:`Image <kivy.uix.image>` widget with mipmap.
 .. |wdg_file7| replace:: keyboardlistener.py
-.. |wdg_desc7| replace:: listen to the keyboard input and spew result to console.
+.. |wdg_desc7| replace:: Listen to the keyboard input and spew result to console.
 .. |wdg_file8| replace:: label_mipmap.py
 .. |wdg_desc8| replace:: How to use :class:`Label <kivy.uix.label>` widget with
 .. |wdg_file81| replace:: label_with_markup.py